 Natural versus Traditional Dewormers

 Some advertised natural treatments for worms sound bogus to me, and others have some weight behind them, so don’t jump on every new natural remedy bandwagon without some research.
 Food-grade diatomaceous earth (and only food-grade!) is safe and can be mixed in with your dog’s food—one teaspoon per twenty-five pounds of your dog.
-Another option is ground-up pumpkin seeds along with similar amounts of wheat germ oil, also mixed with meals—¼ teaspoon per ten to twenty pounds.
+You can get a 10 lb bag from Amazon for a decent price.
+Another option is ground-up pumpkin seeds along with similar amounts of wheat germ oil (at Amazon), also mixed with meals—¼ teaspoon per ten to twenty pounds.
 Treatments may take several weeks and may only affect minor worm problems, whereas traditional medication tends to act much more quickly and thoroughly.
 These only apply to intestinal parasites, so if your dog has heartworms, your veterinarian will have to gauge the severity of the infestation and treatment options.
 Fecal tests are also recommended to check that Rufus is back at his usual antics.
 Remember that your vet is most likely going to be your best bet for the most accurate deworming advice.